 Time to get out the avocados and blend a smooth or chunky variety of a healthier gathering staple!

-- 1 cup frozen peas slightly thawed or cooked edamame
+- 1 cup frozen peas or edamame slightly thawed or cooked edamame

 - 2 tablespoons fresh lime or lemon juice or to taste

 - 1 jalapeno or serrano chile

 - 3 tablespoons fresh cilantro

 - 1 garlic clove